Doctors save lives, except when they don't. - Jon Barron [Link]

 Whether a monastic or married guy or something else, there is much that can ease the stresses and strains of living.
 Stress suggests you have done major blunders, for stress tends to make ill, and can even kill.
 So beware of wrong adaptations - since some of them lead to stress, and stress may lead to disease and premature death also [Hi 492-525].

 Karin Lenger's research says that homeopathic sugar pills and liquids are a sort of information carriers of a subtle kind (due to the work of photons with electromagnetic wave packets).
-Malcolm Rae taught much similar things by a bit different words back in the 1970s.
+My mentor Malcolm Rae taught much similar things by somewhat different words back in the 1970s.
 It was based on decades of particular investigations.
 Many factors add up to this: homeopathic remedies (pills and liquids) may regulate the electromagnetic field of a body by way of resonance, as each remedy carries its own resonance pattern.

-Medical doctors estimate that emotional stress is involved in at least half of all common physical ailments, for example [Hi 505].
+As indicated above, medical doctors estimate that emotional stress is involved in at least half of all common physical ailments, for example [Hi 505].
 Some have higher estimates.
 And as for mind ailments, many are due to undue stresses.
 There is a WHO list of some of these troubles.
 There is a link to the list on another page: [Link].

+What to do?
 Building carefully sheltered homes of the atrium type could work well in many places and bring about a taste of paradise where the weather is all right.
 It's in the art of living, and so is wearing clothes as is fit.

 Living in spiritual communities may work well if it does not violate the inner side of man and woman, the the maturing mind, freedom of adulthood, fact-searching, a fit conscience, and so on.
 The same holds good for family living.
 It may work all right.
 And there are different sorts of families.
 Some are not so good.
 They may be limiting, base, decadent, sour, infirm, and so on.